danchitnis/webgl-plot/README.md

 **Static**: Enables rapid pan and zoom capability for inspecting very large datasets.
 See the [static example](https://danchitnis.github.io/webgl-plot-examples/vanilla/static.html)

-## Limitations
+## Thick Lines are now supported! 🥳

-It cannot change the line width due to the OpenGL implementation of a line.
-The OpenGL specification only guarantees a minimum of a single pixel line width.
-There are other solutions to increase the line width however they substantially increase the size of the data vector and take a hit on the performance.
-Top performance (refresh rate, memory, etc) is the top priority for this library.
+However notice that due to computation of the line data points, the performance of the thick lines is nearly _6 times slower_ than the normal lines.
+Only use thick lines when you need to see the lines clearly for example when highlighting a specific line.
+Further information can be found below.
+For benchmarking, see the [benchmark]() section.

 ## Getting started

-Create an HTML canvas with an appropriate width or height:
+### Create an HTML canvas with an appropriate width or height:

 ```html
 <div>